ayangd/charlang/README.md

 wget run https://raw.githubusercontent.com/ayangd/charlang/main/setup.lua
 ```

+It will put the library and lookup folder in the current directory you're in.

 ## How to use it?

 The `charlang.lua` file has some functions exported, as shown by the table below: